What exactly are dental implants?

-Modern titanium dental implants are still a relatively new technology, and this is doubly true for mini-implants.
-Although there isn't a lot of substantive research to back it up, some dentists believe the smaller diameter of mini-implants make them structurally weaker for single-tooth applications and unable to stand up to the rigors of everyday chewing that a traditional implant can easily tolerate.
+Modern titanium dental implants are still a relatively new technology, and even more so for mini-implants.
+Although there is not a lot of substantive research supporting it, some dentists believe the smaller diameter of mini-implants make them structurally weaker for single-tooth applications and unable to stand up to the rigors of everyday chewing that traditional implants can easily tolerate.

 What are the risks of dental implants?

-With any surgical procedure there are risks, infection being the most prominent.
-Because there is drilling into the jaw bone there's also the risk of damage to surrounding teeth, tissues and the jaw itself, as well as nerve damage.
-In very rare instances some people with upper jaw implants have had the implant reach the sinus cavity, resulting in sinus problems.
+As with any surgical procedure, there are always risks with infection being the most prominent.
+Because drilling into the jaw bone takes place, there is also risk of damage to surrounding teeth, tissues, the jaw area, and nerve damage, as well.
+In very rare instances, some people with upper jaw implants have had the implant reach the sinus cavity, resulting in sinus problems.

-These risks are very minor and most can be relatively easily remedied should they occur.
-Implant surgery is considered to be one of the safest dental procedures and boasts a history of predictable outcomes.
+These risks are very minor, and most can usually be remedied if they occur.
+Implant surgery is considered to be one of the safest dental procedure boasting a history of predictable outcomes.

 How much do dental implants cost?

-The cost of dental implants depends primarily on the number of implants you are receiving and the purpose of the implants.
-An implant to replace a missing tooth can range between $1,500 to $7,500 depending on the provider and the complexity of the procedure.
-For example, if the jaw bone has degraded to the point where there's not adequate density to support an implant then bone grafting may be necessary, which will lengthen the process and entail additional surgery.
-If grafting is not required the price of a single implant should be less than $5,000.
+The cost of dental implants depends, primarily, on the number of implants you are receiving and the purpose of the implants.
+An implant replacing a missing tooth can range between $1,500 to $7,500 depending on the provider and the complexity of the procedure.
+For example, if the jaw bone has degraded to the point where there is not adequate density to support an implant, then bone grafting may be necessary requiring additional surgery.
+If grafting is not required, the price of a single implant should be less than $5,000.